SerenaCaplins/dnds_slugs/README.md

-This is a set of scripts used to analyze transcriptomic data from three species of sacoglossan slug for positive selection (dn/ds >1)
+This is a set of scripts used to analyze transcriptomic data for signals of positive selection (dn/ds >1)

 # ID Orthogroups
 using the program orthofinder to find orthogroups